This article may contain compensated links. Please read the disclosure for more info.

-In any case, the first proof of a keyboard instrument goes way back in history to ancient Greece!
+The first proof of a keyboard instrument goes way back in history to ancient Greece!
 It was called the Hydraulis- and was a water organ, a predecessor to the Church organ, from about 300 BC.

 Now you can see a new fantastic replica of the Water organ finalized in 1999, at the museum in Dion, Greece.

 The instrument was even used to help get the audience in a good mood during Roman gladiator games!

 It makes me think of the electric organ used during ice hockey games today...

 The ancient Hydraulis developed from a more secular instrument to an acceptable religious instrument.
-Later it developed into the Church organ and was increasingly used in the Catholic liturgy during the eight century AD.
+Later it developed into the Church Organ and was increasingly used in the Catholic liturgy during the eight century AD.